 It has taken us a wee while to get round to spraying with a helicopter, something like twenty years but it is a very costly enterprise.
 We have only been able to do it now because we have new next door neighbours and they had booked the helicopter and we tacked on to the same trip.
 Rod looks out the window and up the hill several times a day to seek out yellowing and dying scrub!

 FORTH COMING TRIP BEING PLANNED

 We have been approached by an English doctor currently working out of Oz.
-She and two friends are planning to ride the length of the South Island and if it all pans out they will be taking three of our horses and one of friend Tracy's.
+She and two friends are planning to ride the length of the South Island and if it all pans out they will be taking three of our horses on the trip.
 The young lady arrives in NZ in January to get to know the horses and start their considerable training in a new enterprise far removed from beginner trekking based on their home turf.
-The big bonus about these four horses is that they already know each other, which they wouldn't if four strange horses were gathered together.
+The big bonus about these three horses is that they already know each other, which they wouldn't if four strange horses were gathered together.
 All very exciting.
 At the tail end of the hopefully successful trip the horses will be trucked home again to put their hooves up and relax.